Customer Relationship Management

 Benefits of CRM for Wholesale Companies

-Though sales teams involved in other B2B segments are concerned with finding and closing new business, wholesale companies are more focussed on retaining and developing their relationships with existing customers.
-This means that wholesale companies don’t often rely on a lot of the classic functions of CRM that sales teams need, such as tracking new opportunities in the sales cycle, analysis of interactions between the opportunity and sales team, and tracking the effectiveness of online marketing campaigns.
+While sales teams in the B2B sector are concerned with finding and closing new business, wholesale companies tend to focus more on retaining and developing relationships with their existing customers.
+This means that wholesale companies don't often rely on a lot of the classic functions of CRM that sales teams need, such as tracking new opportunities in the sales cycle, analysis of interactions between the opportunity and sales team, and tracking the effectiveness of online marketing campaign.
 Instead, the goal of CRM for wholesale companies is to manage customer contact information, record customer interactions, and compile sales reports.

 What Features Should CRM for Wholesale Contain?